GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 a registry so that your Anthos on AWS/Azure cluster can access it.
 Then, you deploy the application to your cluster.

-### Prepare the test-logger application
+### Prepare the test logger application

-To prepare the test logger sample application, complete the following.
+To prepare the test logger sample application, complete the following:

 1. Build the `test-logger` container image: